uxiew/epub2MD/README.md

 # Use --merge=filename.md
 $ epub2md ../../fixtures/zhihu.epub --merge="merged-book.md"

+# By default, DONT downloaded.
+Basically, the images in the epub are already included, so there is no need to download.
+# However, some epub image links are remote, You will see some warning，maybe they need to be downloaded.
 # Download and localize online images (download remote images to local) (need node > 18.0)
 $ epub2md ../../fixtures/zhihu.epub --localize